West Virginia University Robert C. Byrd Health Sciences Center

 The Charleston Division of the WVU Health Sciences Center is a clinical campus of the larger Health Sciences Center in Morgantown.
 The Charleston Division was formed in 1972 as part of a federal rural health initiative designed to expand health professions’ education beyond the traditional campus.
 Faculty of the Charleston Division of the School of Nursing participate online with faculty in Morgantown to offer RN-BSN, MSN, DNP, and PhD degrees.
 Students in southern West Virginia may enroll on the Charleston campus in order to attend on-campus events and workshops closer to home.

 A campus within the West Virginia University system, WVU Tech offers more than 40 different academic degrees and is located in Montgomery, West Virginia.
-As part of the WVU School of Nursing, the WVU Tech nursing program awards a baccalaureate degree in nursing, which is the only such program offered at a public institution in the southern part of the state.
-WVU Tech’s faculty also teach in the online RN-BSN program.
+The WVU School of Nursing offers its traditional, 4-year Bachelor of Science in Nursing on the Beckley campus.
+Additionally, our faculty on this campus also teach the online RN-BSN program.

-The program works closely with Montgomery General Hospital, Charleston Area Medical Center (CAMC), Thomas Health Systems, Highland Hospital and local agencies to provide clinical training opportunities for nursing students in all years of study.
-In 2014, the WVU Tech Department of Nursing opened a collaborative nursing training center in Montgomery General hospital.
+The program works closely with Charleston Area Medical Center (CAMC), Thomas Health Systems, Highland Hospital, Raleigh General Hospital and local agencies to provide clinical training opportunities for nursing students in all years of study.